lisbethmachado/lisbethmachado/README.md

-# Hello👋 Welcome to my Repo! :rocket:
+# Hello👋 Welcome to my Github! :rocket:

 I am a recent graduate of a 12-week, fully virtual, Web Development bootcamp though UCSD extension. :mortar_board: All instruction and materials were provided through Zoom, GitHub, GitLab, Google Drive, and Slack due to the COVID-19 crisis.